How To Identify and Control

 HONEY FUNGUS AMAZING FACT

 A mushroom colony can reach an enormous size and cover a very large area.
-Recently, a variety of the honey mushroom was identified in Oregon, USA which had colonized 880 hectares of wood in about 2300 years (and thereby killed a large number of trees) and it's weight exceeds that of any other living organism in the entire world!
+Recently, a variety of the honey mushroom was identified in Oregon, USA which had colonized 880 hectares of wood in about 2300 years (and thereby killed a large number of trees) and its weight exceeds that of any other living organism in the entire world!

 IDENTIFYING HONEY FUNGUS